Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Asymptotics for the geometric -TASEP

 After the change of variables $W=\theta+wn^{-1/3}$, $W'=\theta+w'n^{-1/3}$, $Z=\theta+zn^{-1/3}$ which corresponds to the first step in the proof of Proposition~\ref{prop:gconvergence}, we have $|wn^{-1/3}-\theta|<\delta$ and $|zn^{-1/3}-\theta|<\delta$ for some small $\delta>0$.
 With the scaling of parameters \eqref{gBBPai} in the relevant factor of $\Phi^\g(W)$ in \eqref{defPhig} and with the change of variables above, we can write

-where the the infinite product on the right-hand side above is bounded on the integration contour cut off by the bound $|wn^{-1/3}-\theta|<\delta$ and it converges to the constant $(q;q)_\infty$ for any fixed $w$ along the localized contour as $n\to\infty$.
-The first factor on the right-hand side of \eqref{Phioneterm} is asymptotically equal to $-\log q(w-b_i)n^{-1/3}$ as $n\to\infty$.
+The infinite product on the right-hand side above is bounded on the integration contour cut off by the bound $|wn^{-1/3}-\theta|<\delta$ and it converges to the constant $(q;q)_\infty$ for any fixed $w$ along the localized contour as $n\to\infty$.
+The first factor on the right-hand side of \eqref{Phioneterm} is asymptotically equal to $-\log q(w-b_i\chi_\g^{-1/3})n^{-1/3}$ as $n\to\infty$.
 Multiplying \eqref{Phioneterm} for all $i$ and for $W$ and $Z$ results in

 where the ratio $\Phi^\g(W)/\Phi^\g(Z)$ remains bounded on their contours $|wn^{-1/3}-\theta|<\delta$ and $|zn^{-1/3}-\theta|<\delta$.
-The right-hand side of \eqref{Phiratio} is exactly the extra factor in the kernel $K_{\rm BBP,\bf b}$ of the Baik--Ben Arous--P\'ech\'e distribution in \eqref{defKBBP} compared to the Airy kernel.
-Since there is an $e^{-c(|w|^3+|z|^3)}$ decay in the $w$ and $z$ variables along their respective integration contours, it remains integrable also with the extra factor in \eqref{Phiratio}.
+The right-hand side of \eqref{Phiratio} after the rescaling of the variables $w$ and $z$ by $\chi_\g^{1/3}$ simplifies exactly to the extra factor in the kernel $K_{\rm BBP,\bf b}$ of the Baik--Ben Arous--P\'ech\'e distribution in \eqref{defKBBP} compared to the Airy kernel.
+Since there is an $e^{-c(w^3+z^3)}$ decay in the $w$ and $z$ variables along their respective integration contours, it remains integrable also with the extra factor in \eqref{Phiratio}.
 Therefore, the rest of the proof of Proposition~\ref{prop:gconvergence} applies for this case and it yields the convergence \eqref{gBBP} for the geometric $q$-TASEP.